albert752/Dragon-Ball-Legends-Autoteam/README.md

 python3 -V
 ```

-If you get an output like Pyhton 3.x.x you can skip installing it, it not run:
+If you get an output like Pyhton 3.x.x you can skip installing it.
+If not, run:

 ```
 sudo apt install python3
 ```

 It is also very usefull to have pip3 installed in your system in order to get modules for python.
-Its is done by running:
+It is done by running:

 ```
 sudo apt-get -y install python3-pip
 ```

-and the pip colorama
+and then pip colorama

 ```
 sudo pip3 colorama